Skip to content

 New MagSafe Accessories Could Charge the iPhone Faster

-Apple is traditionally very cautious regarding the charging power of iPhones.
-The focus is more on reducing heat dissipation and thus increasing battery life.
-This also applies to wireless charging—where Apple has increased the power from the original 7.5 watts in the iPhone X to 15 watts with MagSafe (or Qi 2) and even 25 watts in the iPhone 16.
+Apple is traditionally very cautious about the charging power of iPhones.
+The focus is more on reducing heat and thus increasing battery life.
+This also applies to wireless charging–where Apple has increased the power from the original 7.5 watts in the iPhone X to 15 watts with MagSafe (or Qi 2) and even 25 watts in the iPhone 16.

 Qi 2 is an open standard that adopts the magnetic alignment of MagSafe.
 The leading Wireless Power Consortium had set the first version of the standard at 15 watts.
 However, a leaked Apple charger could now be the first to support the upcoming Qi 2.2 version, enabling even faster charging.